 Vascularized Lymph Node Transfer:

-Aetna considers vascularized lymph node transfer for the treatment of post-mastectomy lymphedema experimental and investigational because its effectiveness has not been established.
+Aetna considers vascularized lymph node transfer for the treatment of lymphedema due to cervical cancer, post-mastectomy lymphedema experimental and investigational because its effectiveness has not been established.

 Whole Body Vibration: